Benchmark for AI Agents in Evolving Environments

 Benchmarking AI Agents in Evolving Information Environments

-A rigorous evaluation framework for AI agents — measuring reasoning under multi-source conflicts, dynamic belief revision, and implicit personalization across 64 evolving scenarios in 8 professional domains.
+A rigorous evaluation framework for AI agents — measuring reasoning under multi-source conflicts, dynamic belief revision, and implicit personalization across 12 multi-turn scenarios spanning diverse professional contexts.

 Loading...